IITTeaching/cs520-f23-group-12/README.md

 The group has undertaken the review of the following paper:
 - **Explaining Dataset Changes for Semantic Data Versioning with Explain-Da-V**

+- You can find the paper of review here [Download the Zip File](Literature review.pdf)

 ## Data Curation Project

 For the data curation project, we are utilizing the [Yelp Dataset from Kaggle](https://www.kaggle.com/datasets/yelp-dataset/yelp-dataset/data).